On The Landscape of Spoken Language Models: A Comprehensive Survey: SLM components

 \paragraph{Comparison of token types} Early SLMs, such as GSLM, typically used phonetic tokens, which reduce speaker-specific information~\citep{polyak21_interspeech}.
 This reduction allows language models to focus primarily on spoken content, making them more effective for understanding tasks like detecting words vs.~nonwords or syntactic correctness~\citep{GSLM, twist} and for applications such as speech-to-speech translation~\citep{lee2022direct, lee2022textless}.
 In contrast, audio codec tokens are frequently used in tasks where preserving speaker identity and acoustic details is crucial~\citep{wang2023neural}.

+Recently, several tokenization approaches have explored hybrid strategies that combine phonetic and acoustic tokenization.
+Some examples include distilling pre-trained SSL representations into RVQ codebooks~\citep{speechtokenizer, defossezmoshi}, integrating phonetic or textual information during the tokenization process~\citep{TASTE, har2025past}, and incorporating LM-based objectives into tokenization learning~\citep{turetzky2024last}.

-The development of speech tokenization methods has attracted increasing attention.
-In SLMs, two important factors are the token bitrate, which impacts efficiency, and the token quality, which relates to generation quality and suitability for downstream tasks.
+In SLMs, two important factors in the choice of tokenization are the token bit rate, which impacts efficiency, and the token quality, which is related to generation quality and suitability for downstream tasks.
 Several benchmarks have been established to evaluate different types of tokens \citep{shi2024espnet, wu-etal-2024-codec, mousavi2024dasb, wu2024codec}.
 Codec-SUPERB \citep{wu-etal-2024-codec}, the first neural audio codec benchmark, evaluates the quality of resynthesized audio, using subjective metrics and pre-trained downstream models for comparison.
 DASB \citep{mousavi2024dasb} evaluates tokenization methods by using the extracted tokens for various downstream tasks.
 ESPnet-Codec \citep{shi2024espnet} is an open-source framework that functions as both a toolkit for neural codec training and a platform for evaluation in a controlled setting.
-Designing efficient and effective tokens for \slms\ remains an active area of research~\citep{guo2025recent}.